ASaiM/hmp_mock_tests/doc/report/report.md

 The sets of gene families are slightly different between both datasets: < 52\% identical gene families (26,354) are found in both samples (Table \ref{humann2_informations}).
 These identical gene families correspond to the most abundant ones (> 63\% of relative abundance of gene families for each dataset, Table \ref{humann2_informations}).
 The non similar gene families may correspond to gene families which are in low abundance, are differentially or partially sequenced or made by species which are in small abundance.

-Global metabolism information in pathways are highly similar in both datasets: > 96\% of similar pathways representing > 99.9\% of overall abundance (Table \ref{humann2_informations}).
-A pathway is identified if a high proportion of gene families involved in this pathway is found.
-Not all involved gene families are then needed to identify a pathway.
-The impact on metagenomic sequencing are then reduced and similar pathway sets are then found in both datasets.

 \begin{figure}[h!]
     \centering
     \begin{minipage}[c]{.49\linewidth}